FusionAuth/fusionauth-site/astro/src/content/articles/ciam/ciam-vs-iam.md

 ---
-title: How does Customer Identity and Access Management (CIAM) differ from Identity and Access Management (IAM)?
+title: How Does Customer Identity And Access Management (CIAM) Differ From Identity And Access Management (IAM)?
 description: "CIAM and IAM: What are the main differences between CIAM and IAM (often called workforce)?"
 section: CIAM
 author: Dan Moore